Simon Fulford, Executive Director

-Neil Davies has been working at Parrott Creek for 21 years and in that time has done everything from changing the oil on the vans to being the Program Director.
-In fact, all of his 29 years of professional experience have been working with youth.
+Neil Davies has been working at Parrott Creek since 1994 and in that time has done everything from changing the oil on the vans to being the Program Director.
+In fact, all of his professional experience has been working with youth.
 Neil loves the freedom to innovate and move forward that Parrott Creek offers.
 In his words, “they always have been an agency looking to improve services and have never been satisfied with just good enough.”
 That is why Parrott Creek has been lucky enough to keep him here for so many years!

 In his free time, he listens to a lot of music and attends concerts with his family.
 During football season (he means the football that involves the round ball and a netted goal) he spends his early morning shouting at the TV.

 Paul Stanzione began working at Parrott Creek as a therapist/case manager for the residential and shelter programs in 2013.
 He received his Masters in Social Work from PSU and was an intern at Parrott Creek prior to applying for a full time position after graduation.
 Paul is passionate about working with diverse youth and families and is an advocate for social justice.
 Parrott Creek has provided him with opportunities to grow professionally and he has become a Licensed Clinical Social Worker during his employment.
 Prior to Parrott Creek, Paul worked as a skills trainer and caregiver for adults with developmental disabilities in Baltimore, MD and in Portland, OR.